pzhang87/project2/planning/user_stories.md

 * As a user, I should be able to view all ongoing tournaments to see which ones I would like my team to participate in.
 X

 * As a tournament host, I should be able to add a description, image as well as an external link to the bracket page to provide information for tournament participants.
+X

 * As a tournament host, I should be able to delete any tournaments that I no longer desire to host, so that other players/teams won't sign up for them.